Conditions for local transformations between sets of quantum states: Introduction

 \section{Introduction}

-Many of the distinctive features of the quantum theory appear in scenarios that impose constraints on quantum operations.
-One such scenario is the so-called \textquotedblleft distant lab\textquotedblright{} paradigm in which quantum operations on a composite system are restricted to LOCC (local operations and classical communication)\textendash a subset of all quantum operations that one may perform on the system under consideration.
+Many of the distinctive features of quantum theory appear in scenarios that impose constraints on quantum operations.
+One such scenario is the so-called \emph{distant lab} paradigm in which quantum operations on a composite system are restricted to LOCC (local operations and classical communication), a subset of all quantum operations that one may perform on the system under consideration.
 The LOCC setup considers a quantum system shared between two or more physically separated observers who can perform any quantum operation on their local subsystems and communicate via classical channels but cannot exchange quantum information.
 Quantum operations that can be realized in this fashion belong to the LOCC class \citep{Chitambar+LOCC}.
 Many of the fundamental questions in quantum information theory, especially those related to quantum nonlocality \citep{Bell-nonlocality-review,NLWE,Horodeckis+MNLE,Bandyo-2011,Halder+-2019}, resource theories \citep{resource-theories-review}, state discrimination \citep{NLWE,ben99u,Horodeckis+MNLE,Bandyo-2011,Halder+-2019,Peres-Wootters,Walgate+2000,Bell-indistinguishable,Walgate-Hardy-2002,Watrous-2005,Nathanson-2005,BGK-2011,Yu-Duan-2012,B-IQC-2015,BN-2013,Cosentino-2013,Cosentino-Russo-2014}, and entanglement distillation \citep{entanglement-review}, are studied within the framework of LOCC.

 One of the goals of quantum information theory is to understand the strengths and limitations of LOCC.
-The motivation mainly comes from the resource theory of entanglement \citep{resource-theories-review,entanglement-review}, which considers LOCC as free operations and operations requiring entangled states, as a resource, expensive.
-So it is necessary to identify which quantum operations can, in fact, be realized by LOCC and which cannot be.
+The motivation mainly comes from the resource theory of entanglement \citep{resource-theories-review,entanglement-review}, which considers quantum operations belonging to the LOCC class as \emph{free} but those requiring entangled states, as a resource, expensive.
+Thus it is necessary to identify which quantum operations can, in fact, be realized by LOCC and which cannot be.
 The standard approach to do so, in general, is a two-step process: first, we specify a quantum task\textendash a measurement, a unitary operation, or something more general, such as entanglement transformation or state discrimination, and then try to work out, often with the help of known LOCC constraints, whether LOCC can perform this task just as well as global operations, and if LOCC is sub-optimal, only then do we need to call upon entanglement.